-Each semester (Fall and Spring) the Board of Trustees and the University Administration shall provide release time to full-time faculty members designated by the UFF for the purpose of carrying out the UFF's obligations in representing faculty and administering this Agreement, on the following schedule:
+The Board of Trustees and the University Administration shall provide release time to full-time faculty members designated by the UFF for the purpose of carrying out the UFF's obligations in representing faculty and administering this Agreement.
+The University Administration shall provide eight (8) units of release time to UFF to allocate between the Fall and Spring semesters of an academic year.